 If you’re an artist, you might have already found that a good way to reach a lot of listeners is to get in with one of the big YouTube streams.
 But those folks often want ownership of your music so they can make their money by spinning your tracks on Spotify.
 I keep the limo running with donations from happy listeners, so I want to help you share your music with the folks who appreciate it while it’s still your music that you own.
 And I go further than that: if you like, I’ll put up a link of your choosing while one of your tracks is playing so your fans can connect with you in whatever way you think is best.
 Drop me a line if you’d like to hear your tracks or see your GIF loops here!

 If you’d like to support and encourage me, please click the link below and put a few dollars in the hat.
-Money can’t buy everything, but it can sure buy bandwidth and beer!
+Money can’t buy everything, but it can sure buy bandwidth and iced tea!

 Oh, by the way...
 Lofi Limo has some secret features.
 There's also a Lofi Limo app for listening on your iPhone.